natemcmaster/CommandLineUtils/docs/docs/arguments.md

 ### [Using Attributes](#tab/using-attributes)

-@McMaster.Extensions.CommandLineUtils.ARgumentAttribute can be used on properties to define arguments.
+@McMaster.Extensions.CommandLineUtils.ArgumentAttribute can be used on properties to define arguments.
 The argument order must be specified explicitly.

 ```c#